 • List Displays - Custom fields can be configured as to where the completed field will display its information.
 The field data can be shown on the wait room display, on the patient queue page, or on the nurse page in the callback and/or the discharge list.

 By default, custom fields are configured to 'always show'.
 However, custom fields can be configured to ONLY present if/when certain triggers or criteria are met.
 Current triggers are a) Leave-and-Come-Back check box, and b) Patient Type, as well as any other custom fields which you have created.

-You can set a default value for your custom field if the default value will not cause issues if it is not changed.
+You can set a default value for your custom field as long as the default value will not cause issues if it is not changed.
 One should avoid setting default values for fields which would always require a change by the patient or staff.

 - Email Us